-Remote support continues to be available, is a great option for many computer issues, and means there’s one less journey on the roads or Metro.
+Remote support is a great option for many computer issues, and means there’s one less journey on the roads or Metro.
 This means I can continue supporting you during your self-isolation and help to avoid spreading the virus.

 Benefits of choosing UK remote help via phone & internet

 - Helps to reduce travelling

 - More slots available, so more likely to quickly get help because you don’t have to wait for me to travel to get to you

 - Get IT help without putting yourself or others at extra risk if you’re clinically extremely vulnerable / shielding